-In order to manage the GSM intercom effectively it is recommended that an up to date record sheet is kept for all the programming particularly if there is a high volume of telephone numbers and fob/cards stored in the GSM intercom.
+To manage the GSM intercom more effectively it is recommended that an up to date record sheet is kept for all the programming particularly if there is a high volume of telephone numbers, fob/cards, access codes and system settings stored in the GSM intercom.
 This will also be useful if any future changes need to be made.
-The following table format can be used to record the GSM's basic information.